tobyliu01/ECE513-Project/README.md

 The password should

 1. be at least 8-digit long, and
-2. contains at least 1 lowercase letter, 1 uppercase letter, and 1 digit
+2. contains at least 1 lowercase letter, 1 uppercase letter, and 1 digit.

 ## User Credential